Susan Wojcicki: Advocacy

-Wojcicki has been an advocate for several causes, including the expansion of paid family leave, the plight of Syrian refugees, countering gender discrimination at technology companies, getting young girls interested in computer science, and prioritizing computer programming and coding in schools.
+Wojcicki was an advocate for several causes, including the expansion of paid family leave, the plight of Syrian refugees, countering gender discrimination at technology companies, getting young girls interested in computer science, and prioritizing computer programming and coding in schools.
+She also owned a real estate holding company that worked on the sustainable growth of Los Altos, California.
 Wojcicki endorsed Hillary Clinton in the 2016 U.S. presidential election.

-Personal life
+Personal life and death

-Wojcicki married Google's director of product management Dennis Troper in Belmont, California, on August 23, 1998.
-They have five children.
+Wojcicki married Dennis Troper, a director of product management at Google, in Belmont, California, on August 23, 1998.
+He is also Jewish.
+They had five children.
 On December 16, 2014, ahead of taking her fifth maternity leave, she wrote an article in The Wall Street Journal about the importance of paid maternity leave.
-She is often quoted talking about the importance of finding the balance between family and career.
-In addition to her American citizenship, Wojcicki holds Polish citizenship through her father.
+She was often quoted talking about the importance of finding the balance between family and career.

-Awards
+In addition to her American citizenship, Wojcicki held Polish citizenship through her father.

+On February 13, 2024, Wojcicki's son Marco Troper, a 19-year-old student at the University of California, Berkeley, died of acute drug abuse.

+Wojcicki died on August 9, 2024, at the age of 56, after living with non-small-cell lung cancer for two years.

+In November 2024, three months after her death, a final message prepared by Wojcicki was publicly released where she reflected on her career, highlighting the significance of creativity, collaboration, and adhering to core values in leadership.